Why Is Nutrition Important for Health

 Promotes healthy aging

 Everyday exposure to chemicals, toxins, environmental pollutants, and stress leads to free radicals.
 Free radicals are unstable molecules that can easily react with other molecules.
 When they are left untreated, they lead to a process called oxidation, which may further progress to aging, and diseases such as atherosclerosis and cancer.
 Antioxidants found in brightly colored foods like fruits and vegetables are beneficial compounds that reduce this damage.
 This will in turn promote healthy aging and may lead to a long, quality life.

 The right nutrition can help you prevent diseases, while incorrect food choices can impact your health adversely.
 Following sound nutrition habits can help you avoid falling into the obesity epidemic.
 Obesity is further known to lead you to a plethora of lifestyle diseases such as type-2 diabetes, heart disease, and hypertension.
 Brain disorders such as Alzheimer’s and Parkinson’s may also be prevented or delayed with the right nutrition.

 May help prevent inflammation

 Inflammation is your body’s immune response to toxins, foreign objects, or chemicals.
-When you consume foods that are processed and refined (such as sugar, refined flour, trans fats), they may trigger inflammation in the body.
+When you consume foods that are processed and refined (such as sugar, refined flour, and trans fats), they may trigger inflammation in the body.
 Chronic inflammation may lead to the onset of diseases such as arthritis, cancer, and heart disease, among others.
-On the other hand, fruits, green leafy vegetables, nuts, seeds, and whole grains are anti-inflammatory in nature.
+On the other hand, fruits, green leafy vegetables, nuts, seeds, and whole grains are anti-inflammatory.

 May help prevent DNA damage